qamcom/Banana-Pi-F3-for-Yocto-Blog/README.md

 ## The meta-bananapi-f3 layer ##

 The meta-bananapi-f3 layer aims to provide support for the Banana Pi F3 development board.
-The current version is very basic but provides the recipes and configurations needed to create an SD card image that will boot the board and give you access to a Linux terminal via UART, an IPv4 address via DHCP and an SSH server.
+The current version is very basic but provides the recipes and configurations needed to create an SD card image that will boot the board and give you access to a Linux terminal via UART, an IPv4 address via DHCP, and an SSH server.

 This initial version uses buildroot's method with genimage to create the SD card image.
 Future versions will make use of wic instead.